brammerc/brammerc.github.io/research/suitbias/index.md

 	<div class="description">
 		<h1 class="cards-head"><a href="{{ site.url }}/research/suitbias/introduction.html" title="Read more">The bodysuit problem</a></h1>
 		<h2>Do swimsuits enhance performance?</h2>
-		<p class="summary">Swimmers with access to the suits had an advantage over others depending on their lane assignment Swimmers with access to the suits had an advantage over others depending on their lane assignment how many more than what you think <a href="{{ site.url }}/research/suitbias/introduction.html">Read More</a></p>
+		<p class="summary">Swimmers with access to the suits had an advantage over others depending on their lane assignment Swimmers with access to the suits had an advantage over others depending on their lane assignment how many</p>
+		<a href="{{ site.url }}/research/suitbias/introduction.html">Read More</a>
 	</div>
 </div>